 “Bringing my enthusiasm for ELA to a secondary classroom is the next step in bridging my life and work.”

 My name is Erica Eller and I am currently seeking a secondary ELA teaching position at an international school for the 2019/2020 school year.
 I expect to receive my Washington D.C.
-Teaching Certificate in April 2019.
+Teaching Certificate in April of 2019.
 For the past four years, I’ve lived in Istanbul, but I’m interested in exploring new, intriguing destinations.

 English Language Arts (ELA) remain a lifelong passion of mine that I have fostered by earning two Master’s degrees in English: one in Creative Writing and another in English Literature at San Francisco State University.
 Living and working in the San Francisco Bay area exposed me to a lively literary scene filled with readings, lectures by visiting scholars, and independent presses.
 I believe that the the most valuable lessons taught by English Language Arts are not isolated within classroom walls.